Speaker Gallery was one of the most requested features in shdlr.com

 Take a look at the demo : http://demo.shdlr.com/speakerslist

 This however was not the biggest change which we did in the code.
 The biggest change was also not something which the end users can see immediately but someday these tweaks are going to keep the site running for the end users when all other sites would just crumble under the load, check what the guys at http://seo-is-war.com/ said about it.
-The user facing portion of the app has been re-coded to use caching and the database can now be spread across many servers if need be.
+The user facing portion of the app has been re-coded to use search engine optimization & web design caching the database can now be spread across many servers if need be.

 Shdlr provides a painless way to create your conference schedules but there is a lot more to a conference than that…